MilkeeyCat/ddnet_protocol/docs/packer.md

 #define DDNET_PACKER_BUFFER_SIZE (1024 * 2)
 ```

-maximum output and storage size in bytes
-used by the `DDNetPacker`
+Maximum output and storage size in bytes used by the `DDNetPacker`.

 # DDNetPacker